graphdrawing/gd2024/index.md

 | Final versions due		           | Friday, September 6, 2024               |
 | Symposium		                     | Wednesday-Friday, September 18-20, 2024 |

-All deadlines are understood to be 23:59 AoE.
-Submit on [Easychair](https://easychair.org/conferences/?conf=gd2024).

 ## Sponsors